-- The assets and deferred outflows of the District exceeded its liabilities and deferred inflows as of the close of the most recent year by \$24,330,853.
-Of this amount, \$9,331,142 (unrestricted net position) may be used to meet the District's ongoing obligations. - The District's Net Position increased by \$700,739 which was larger than the anticipated budgeted net loss of \$333,000 by \$1,033,739.
-The majority of the unanticipated net income was from not spending \$218,583 on budgeted sewage treatment fees, not spending \$487,839 on budgeted pipelining, the Utah Retirement Systems reducing the future retirement liability by \$227,801 (a non-cash reduction of expense), and receiving non-cash donations \$100,792 in the form of sewer lines. - The District raised the monthly sewer service fees from \$23.20 to \$24.50 starting in January 2022, and raised the impact fees from \$1,686 to \$1,695 starting in January 2022.
-The increase in sewer fees and impact fees were approved by the Board of Trustees in November 2019.
-The additional revenue will be used to replenish the District's reserves over the next five years. - The District spent \$511,852 on a new Vactor jet cleaning truck.
-In December 2022, the District sold the old jet cleaning truck for \$335,000 reducing the net cost of the new jet cleaning truck to \$176,852. - Due to the high demand for construction services and construction related material shortages, the District only spent \$712,161 of the \$1,200,000 budget for sewer lining and manhole rehabilitation projects.
-The District will rollforward \$600,000 of the 2022 and 2021 unspent sewer system rehabilitation budgets into the next year.
+- The assets and deferred outflows of the District exceeded its liabilities and deferred inflows as of the close of the most recent year by \$25,011,941.
+Of this amount, \$10,524,248 (unrestricted net position) may be used to meet the District's ongoing obligations. - The District's Net Position increased by \$681,089 which was larger than the anticipated budgeted net loss of \$35,000 by \$716,088.
+The majority of the unanticipated net income was from not spending \$153,967 on budgeted sewage treatment fees, not spending \$153,731 on budgeted pipelining and system repairs, expensing \$92,937 less in compensated absences than was budgeted due to effects of the retiring general manager using his accrued leave that was expensed in prior years, the Utah Retirement Systems reducing the future retirement liability by \$128,933 (a non-cash reduction of expense) more than budgeted, receiving \$44,870 in investment earning than was budgeted, and recognizing \$107,428 investment income on the adjustment of the investments to fair value at the end of the year. - The District raised the monthly sewer service fees from \$24.50 to \$27.90 starting in January 2023, and raised the impact fees from \$1,695 to \$2,226 starting in January 2023.
+The increase in sewer fees and impact fees were approved by the Board of Trustees in November 2022.
+The additional revenue will be used to pay for sewer system rehabilitation to pipes and manholes and replenish the District's reserves over the next five years. - The District spent \$1,085,033 of the \$1,200,000 budget on sewer pipe lining and manhole rehabilitation projects.
+The District observed during 2023 there was a decrease in the demand for construction services and costs due to various large construction projects being completed in the area, and an increase in interest rates has also contributed to the decrease in demand for construction services.
+During 2023, the District was able to catch up on all prior years deferred rehabilitation projects including pipe-lining, manholes, and replacing damaged sewer mains.